Annihilation of vortex dipoles in an Oblate Bose-Einstein Condensate: Condensates with vortex dipole or gray soliton

-To analyse the vortex dipole annihilation, we consider a model system where the vortex and antivortex are static.
+To analyse the vortex dipole annihilation, we consider a model system where the vortex-antivortex dipole pair and gray soliton, which may be generated when annihilation of vortex dipole occures, are static.
 However, we vary the distance of separation and examine the energy of the total system.
+The present system can be studied under two regims: strongly interactly system, and weakly interacting system.
+The strongly interacting system is studied considering $\phi$ with Thomas-Fermi (TF) approximation and the weakly interacting system is studied considering the Gaussian form of $\phi$.